upenn/PennGrader/README.md

 ![Architecture Design](https://penngrader-wiki.s3.amazonaws.com/design.png)

 ### Clients
 There are two pip installable clients, one for students and one for instructors.
-You can install these two clients by running `pip install penngrader` in your favorite terminal.
+You can install these two clients by running `pip install penngrader-client` in your favorite terminal.
 When creating a new homework download the [Homework_Template.ipynb](./Test%20Client%20Notebook/PennGrader_Homework_Template.ipynb) and the [TeacherBackend.ipynb](./Test%20Client%20Notebook/PennGrader_TeacherBackend.ipynb) notebooks and follow the instructions.
 More details are presented below.

 #### Student's Client: PennGrader